• Skip to primary navigation

 • If you travel with your partner or children, you can’t claim any travel or accommodation costs for them.

-• You can’t claim an add-on flight that is not related to your work trip.
-For example: If you had a work trip in Mackay, you can’t claim a flight you took to the see the reef in Cairns.
+• An add-on flight that is not related to your work trip.
+For example: If you had a work trip in Mackay, you can’t claim a flight you took to visit Cairns after your work in Mackay finished.

-• You add on a small work event while on holidays.
-For example: You are on holidays for 2 weeks in Europe and while you’re there you take the opportunity to attend a 2-day work related conference.
+• Attending a small work event while on holiday.
+For example: You are on holiday for 3 weeks in Europe and while you’re there you take the opportunity to attend a 2-day work related conference.
 You can claim the costs of the conference, however, you can’t claim any travel or accommodation costs related to the trip because the trip’s primary purpose is a holiday, not business.

 More posts about tax deductions: